 5. Eliminate Restrictive Clothing and Bras

 While you are working to clear up your clogged milk duct, you should wear loose clothing to prevent any extra pressure.
 Wearing underwire bras, too tight shirts, or ill-fitting bras of any kind can lead to plugs because they restrict the milk from flowing the length of the duct when the baby nurses.
 As a nursing mother, remember to wear a bra that is comfortable and fits properly.

 6. Pain Relief, Supplements, Medication

-Of course, consult your doctor or mid-wife first before taking any medication, but I was given the okay to treat pain and inflammation with ibuprofen or acetaminophen.
-In my experience, taking ibuprofen around the clock while treating a clogged milk duct was crucial in my recovery because of how much it reduced the inflammation around the plug allowing for quicker clearing.
+Of course, consult your doctor or midwife first before taking any medication, but I was given the okay to treat pain and inflammation with ibuprofen or acetaminophen.
+In my experience, taking ibuprofen around the clock while treating a clogged milk duct was crucial in my recovery.
+This is because of how much it reduced the inflammation around the plug allowing for quicker clearing.
 It also reduced pain, making nursing more comfortable and tolerable.

 Want to share your experience or have a specific question?
 Leave a comment below.

 Did you find this article helpful?
 Please share it on Facebook or Pinterest, or with your friends and family.